Intuitionistic Linear Logic with Subexponentials: Type Theory, Categorical Models and Realisability: Category-theoretic Preliminaries

 Comonads in 2-categories are defined by the dualisation of the corresponding definition of a monad in 2-categories from \cite{street1972formal}.
-The formal theory of comonads can be derived by dualising the formal theory of monads.
-The reader can find the explicit presentation in \cite[§2.3]{zwanziger2024natural}. \begin{definition}~ Let $\mathcal{C}$ be a 2-category, a \emph{comonad} in $\mathcal{C}$ consists of a 0-cell $A \in \operatorname{Ob}(\mathcal{C})$ along with a 1-cell $k : A \to A$ and 2-cells $\delta : k \Rightarrow k \circ k$ (\emph{comultiplication}) and $\varepsilon : k \Rightarrow 1_A$ (\emph{counit}) such that the following diagrams commute:
+The reader can find the explicit presentation of the formal theory of comonads in \cite[§2.3]{zwanziger2024natural}. \begin{definition}~ Let $\mathcal{C}$ be a 2-category, a \emph{comonad} in $\mathcal{C}$ consists of a 0-cell $A \in \operatorname{Ob}(\mathcal{C})$ along with a 1-cell $k : A \to A$ and 2-cells $\delta : k \Rightarrow k \circ k$ (\emph{comultiplication}) and $\varepsilon : k \Rightarrow 1_A$ (\emph{counit}) such that the following diagrams commute: